stacysn/react-todo-walkthrough-jquery/sprints/Sprint3.md

 export default TodoModel
 ```

+3. Think critically about the steps in this sprint so far.
+Are you creating a new database model?
+Or is this a client-side "model" as in "MVC" or "MVVM"?

-The Axios API is awesome!
+> The Axios API is awesome!
 It's pretty intuitive!
 When we use the `all` method on our `TodoModel`, it will make a get request to our API for all todos.
 We return the request so that we can chain promises to it.

 Note also that `all()` is a static method.
 What does this mean?
 A static method can be called without there being an **instance** of the class containing the static method.
 This will allow us to call `all()` in the following way (without ***instantiating*** the class with new):